sydlyn/RelationalAlgebraCompiler/README.md

 > Note: you may have to use `pip3` or `pip3.XX` depending on the version of pip that you have installed

-This will install RACompiler in editable mode and register the `rac` command.
+This will install RAC in editable mode and register the `rac` command.

 ### 4. Configure your database connection